 Even before reaching Centralia proper, one of the main dangers on the road is a caution to watch out for smoke.
 Every crack and hole in the ground is just another spot where noxious fumes can escape, creating a very real danger of possible carbon monoxide poisoning.

 Before it was consumed by a raging underground fire, Centralia's maximum population was only 2,761.
 That's basically a flood of people, though, compared to the 10 residents that were listed on the US census in 2010.
-Even fewer people live there now, with a reported seven residents in 2013, and it's likely that even that miniscule number has dipped further over time.
+Even fewer people live there now, with a reported seven residents in 2013, and 5 in 2017.
+Once the final residents pass away, the town will consumed under eminent domain.

 In addition to sitting on top of a roaring 1,000 degree fire, Centralia might also be haunted.
 Some visitors to the town have noted that a ghostly voice haunts the streets.
 One witness relayed the following spooky story:

 We found a slag covered hillside with steam coming out of it and were pretty fascinated by some fossils we found, when we heard what sounded like a voice saying something inaudible from down below where we were.
 All three of us heard it.
 We figured it was someone else checking out the area too so we sort of ignored it.
 Then we heard it again, a little more clearly.
 A few words and it sort of sounded like 'leave this place.'